 James Ferman, Secretary. of the BBFC.

-recall the film in 1979 so that further cuts could be made.
-He requested that they remove the sight of nunchaku being used in the main fight in Han's underground lair, as well as removing sight of the weapon from the film's trailer and
+the film in 1979 so that further cuts could be made.
+He requested that they remove the sight of nunchaku being used in the main fight in Han's underground lair, as well as removing sight of the weapon from the film's trailer and promotional posters.
+The

 Examples of the tweaked UK poster art, which removed the nunchaku held between Lee's hands